- Category: MoCA Minutes

 Deb Barker, Presiding

 3 Executive Bd.
-Members, 10 neighborhood residents, representatives from W Seattle Blog, and King County.
+Members, 3 neighborhood residents, representative from W Seattle Blog and House of Representatives candidate

 Announcements – Deb Barker

 - Night Out – Will be held on August 3.
 The City’s website has information on how to sign up.
 Facebook also has information.

 - Crime Prevention – There has been discussion about potential budget impacts to SDOT and possible cuts to crime prevention specialist positions.
 A motion was approved to have MOCA send a letter to the City stating its support for maintaining the crime prevention specialist positions.

 - Park Project Ratings – For the Parks Opportunity Fund and Green Space Special Levy, citizens submitted projects for acquisition and development.
 Two projects in Morgan Junction were forwarded (both acquisition), including a project at Orchard Street ravine, and another south of the urban village.
 The Orchard ravine project did not score very highly because it didn’t fill an existing gap, and wasn’t in the urban village.
 The other project had a medium score.
 Justifications on the scorings will be made next week by the Committee.